cfw-guide/cemu.cfw.guide/docs/controllers/ds4windows.md

     - Select the `_x64.zip` file
 1. Connect your controller to Windows via USB or Bluetooth
 1. Open the DS4Windows application
-2. Microsoft .NET 5.0 or newer is required; install it if asked
+2. Microsoft .NET 5.0 or newer is required; install it if prompted
-3. Ensure your controller is registered with DS4Windows
+3. Ensure your controller is registered within DS4Windows
 4. Navigate to the `Settings` tab
 5. Enable `UDP Server`
     - This should say `127.0.0.1` with port `26760`